mscottsewell/Dataverse-NameBuilder-XrmToolBox-Configurator/docs/USAGE.md

 10. **Monitor Live Preview** as you build to ensure output matches expectations.
 11. **Validate JSON** by switching to the JSON tab to inspect the schema (copy/export if needed for offline review).
 12. **Publish** back to Dataverse or **Export/Copy** the JSON for later use.

+**Solution Selection for Publishing**: When you click **Publish Configuration** for the first time (or after the plugin is installed), you'll be prompted to select an unmanaged solution where the NameBuilder steps will be registered.
+This selection is remembered per connection for future publishes.
+The tool ensures only one Create step and one Update step exist per entity, updating existing steps rather than creating duplicates.

 ### 6.2 Import existing JSON